ohall/ohall-hugo/content/post/webpack.md

 ### What is the point of Webpack?

 Webpack is a module bundler.
-You may be familiar with `Browserify` which allows you to use the AMD (Asynchronous Module Definition) syntax (`var foo = require('bar');`) in your frontend code, much the same and you would in you Node applications.
+You may be familiar with `Browserify` which allows you to use the AMD (Asynchronous Module Definition) syntax (`var foo = require('bar');`) in your frontend code, much the same and you would in your Node applications.
 Basically this:

 ```js
 // awesome is exported in another file